dart-lang/site-www/src/_guides/language/effective-dart/style.md

 ### PREFER using `_`, `__`, etc. for unused callback parameters.

+Sometimes the type signature of a callback function requires a parameter, but the callback implementation doesn't _use_ the parameter.
-Sometimes a callback you give to an API is passed an argument that you don't use in the body of the function.
-In that case, it is idiomatic to name the unused parameter `_`.
-If there are multiple unused parameters, use additional underscores to avoid name collisions: `__`, `___`, etc.
+In this case, it's idiomatic to name the unused parameter `_`.
+If the function has multiple unused parameters, use additional underscores to avoid name collisions: `__`, `___`, etc.

 {:.good}